 Facebook is something that nearly everyone has.
 What once was a niche product for college students is now so popular that it has billions of members.
 However, along with that high number of members comes a high level of competition.
 Ubiquity means that Facebook is a place where it’s harder and harder to be seen.
 This is especially true when you consider the fact that Facebook long ago made it difficult for business pages to achieve a large amount of organic traffic.

 Despite these challenges, Facebook is still a very powerful marketing tool.
 In fact, for many brands, Facebook is one of the best ways to reach out to a large customer base.
 Think about it this way: some companies have a clientele that spans ages, income levels, and nationalities.
 Most of them are on Facebook.
 But how can brands impress potential customers, increase brand awareness, and overall amplify their reach?
-One of the best ways is by using these Facebook contest ideas.
+One of the best ways is by using the best Facebook contest ideas, which are highly effective for audience engagement and can drive new recommendations and testimonials for products.

 1. Photo Contest